saeed-rhimi/divarWebScraping/README.md

-# 🏠 Divar.ir Real Estate Ads Scraper
+# 🏠 Divar.ir Housing Ads Scraper

 This project is a fully modular web scraping pipeline designed to extract and clean structured real estate listings from [divar.ir](https://divar.ir), a popular Persian classifieds platform.